RecordPlayerAdvice.comUpdated February 2026

 Budget Tier: £100-200

-The Rega Planar 2 (around £450) and Planar 3 (around £650) build on the Planar 1's foundation with better tonearms and platters.
-The improvements are audible, though the law of diminishing returns kicks in.
-You'll need good speakers to appreciate the difference.
+The Rega Planar 2 (around £450) and Planar 3 (around £650) build on the Planar 1 with better tonearms, more refined platters, and tighter tolerances throughout.
+The improvements are audible on good speakers in a quiet room.
+Whether they're worth the premium depends on your system and your ears.

 What to Avoid